 Many makers of PTFE try to circumvent this issue by reinforcing their product with titanium, diamond dust, or stone and granite particles and marketing their pans as "metal-utensil safe."
 These particles will protrude slightly above the PTFE to protect it from scratching, as shown here:

-By the way, this is also the basic principle behind the newer nonstick skillets like Black Cube, which have a sort of lattice overlaying the nonstick coating.
+By the way, this is also the basic principle behind the newer nonstick pans like Hexclad, which have a steel lattice over the nonstick coating.

-So even if the makers claim your pan is safe for use with metal utensils, don't use them if you want your pan to last as long as possible.
+So even if the makers claim your pan is safe for use with metal utensils--much less the dishwasher--don't use them if you want your pan to last as long as possible.
 Yes: even if reinforced with titanium, diamond dust, a lattice, or some other hardening agent.
 Your PTFE nonstick will last a lot longer if you use silicone, wood, or bamboo utensils.

 Health Safety Issues